 How much can China sustainably extract?
 What are each aquifer’s “safe yields?”
 How can China avoid surpassing them?
 We have no way of answering these questions.
 With better basin management and data collection, the Chinese government can better define which aquifers require more attention.
 Limitations on extraction, groundwater use by industry, and expected dates of water depletion can also become clearer to local stakeholders.
 Finally, data is critical if China expects any industrial and political buy-in to its water conservation initiatives.
 Water-guzzling stakeholders will only address the problem if it is immediate, clearly defined, and well documented.

-This article was written by Collective Responsibility Analyst, Alison Schonberg.
+This article was written by Alison Schonberg, Research Analyst at Collective Responsibility.